Nikon D850 versus Fujifilm GFX 50S

 |Nikon D800E (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/30p||25.6||14.3||2979||96|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D850 provides a higher video resolution than the GFX.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D850 provides a higher video resolution than the GFX.
 It can shoot video footage at 4K/30p, while the Fujifilm is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the D850 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the GFX relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Nikon D850 and Fujifilm GFX 50S in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.